 2015: After losing his first four games, Mike Sullivan gets his first victory as coach of the Penguins when they defeat the Columbus Blue Jackets 5-2 at Consol Energy Center.
 Phil Kessel scores two of Pittsburgh's four goals in the second period.
 After the slow start, Sullivan guides the Penguins to the Stanley Cup six months later, then repeats in 2017.

 2017: Ken Hitchcock becomes the third coach in NHL history to reach 800 wins.
-The milestone comes when the Dallas Stars defeat the Chicago Blackhawks 4-0 at American Airlines Center.
-Among the first to congratulate Hitchcock is Blackhawks coach Joel Quenneville, the second man (after Scotty Bowman) to reach 800 wins.
+The milestone comes when the Dallas Stars defeat the Blackhawks 4-0 at American Airlines Center.
+Among the first to congratulate Hitchcock is Chicago coach Joel Quenneville, the second man (after Scotty Bowman) to reach 800 wins.

 On the same night, Hampus Lindholm caps his first NHL hat trick by scoring with 57 seconds remaining in overtime to give the Anaheim Ducks a 5-4 win against the New York Islanders at Barclays Center.
 Lindholm becomes the second defenseman in Ducks history to have a hat trick.

 Video: Hitchcock earns 800th win as Stars top Hawks, 4-0